Effun-141/Effun-141.github.io/_posts/2022-09-28-Design of an Autonomous Vehicle System Based on ROS for Multi-Vehicle Interaction Scenarios.md

 ---
 layout: post
-title:  "Toy Project 1"
+title:  "Design of an Autonomous Vehicle System Based on ROS for Multi-Vehicle Interaction Scenarios"
-info: "toy project"
+info: "Solve the problem of static reliance, improve the performance of visual SLAM system"
-tech: "python3"
+tech: "Outcomes:"
-type: Toy
+type: Academic research
 ---

 ## Toy Project 1.